sivy/monkinetic-2020-content/posts/2002-04-26-sid-screenshots.md

-Slug: sid-screenshots
+date: 2002-04-26
-Date: 2002-04-26
+slug: sid-screenshots
-Title: Sid Screenshots
+title: Sid Screenshots
-layout: post
+---
 Can be seen on the Sid page.